EmekaEnshinyan/emekaenshinyan/README.md

 ## Hi there, I'm Emeka!  👋
 ## I'm a Self-Taught Programmer Who Is Constantly Improving My Skills and Knowledge In Order To Turn My Passion Into A Career!

-### I'm Actively Looking For Career Opportunities (Focus: Java, Springboot, Javascript, React, Python, AI/ML, SQL)
+### I'm Actively Looking For Career Opportunities (Focus: Python, Javascript, React.js)

 - 🌱 I’m working constantly on following my passion in becoming a software developer
 - 👯 I’m looking to collaborate with other content creators